uncletrump/hugo-docker/README.md

 ```

 ## How to Play it
 In v0.1, base url is defined as http://localhost:1313 in Dockerfile.
 Once you run the container, you can check the sample at http://localhost:1313/ at once.
 However, it is hard to output static sites.
+Hugo version: 0.32.1

 In v0.2, the container will run `run.sh` in your hugo directory (e.g. site-sample in this case).
 If there not exists `run.sh` in the directory, the container will open a terminal and you can easily run hugo command in the terminal.
+Hugo version: 0.32.1

 In v0.3, you can manage the place where to put the static sites.
+Hugo version: 0.32.1

+In v0.46, Hugo version is 0.46. == latest

 In this sample, there exists a `run.sh`.
 You can put frequently used commands in this file, comment them and uncomment the one you want to use.